Akufo-Addo was dishonest when he said there will be no haircut - Ato Forson

 Source: www.ghanaweb.com

-A spokesperson for the minority in parliament has described the president as dishonest for saying there will be no haircut on financial instruments.
+A spokesperson for the minority in parliament, Cassiel Ato Forson has described the president as dishonest for saying there will be no haircut on financial instruments.

 The president, in an October 30, 2022 address, said, “I also want to assure all Ghanaians that no individual or institutional investor, including pension funds, in government treasury bills or instruments will lose their money as a result of our ongoing IMF negotiations."